Parthshh19/Parthshh19/README.md

 Guru Gobind Singh Indraprastha University, New Delhi, India

  • Achieved: High Distinction Average (GPA-8.95/10)
  • Volunteered for Enactus Msi and Girl Up Union and got leadership roles

 ## 💼 Work Experience

 ### Research Analyst | Citixsys (August 2022 - March 2023)

 • Collecting all information like (Revenue of Company, Company Location, Number of branches of company) using website ZoomInfo Apollo, Lusha, LinkedIn Sales Navigator, Crunchbase etc.
 • Work on Pardot Data, Customer Data Project & Dashboard.
 • Searching Contact information (Email and Contact Numbers) of C-level employees like: - CEO, CFO, Directors, Shareholders, Marketing Directors, Owners, Founders etc.
 • Adding new contacts into targeted industry and person email campaigns using Outreach and Salesforce CRM.
 • Focus on lead development within companies based worldwide.
 • Perform research to capture contact information where needed to develop a profile of companies for sell-in opportunities.
 • Responsible for Conducting Primary and Secondary Web Research and aimed at supporting and maintaining knowledge base of the sales pipeline.
 • Check the accuracy of the data on a particular website by comparing the content on various other website and wed portals.

 ## 🛠️ Skills and Technical Capabilities

+Machine Learning - Python, R
+Data Analysis - Excel, Power BI, Tableau
+Project Management - Agile, Tradiional, Hybrid Interpersonal Skills -	Communication 🗣, Teamwork 🤝, Resilience 💪, Critical Thinking 🧠, Adaptability 🌿, Time Management 🕐, Problem Solving 🔍, Leadership 👑

 ## 📁 Projects